JaskaranM/Jaskaran-Porfolio/4 - RSA Cryptography Program/RSACryptography.md

-I learnt about RSA cryptography my mathematics for coding professionals module  at university.
+I learnt about RSA cryptography in my mathematics for coding professionals module  at university.
 The simplified version on how RSA works is :

 - Two large prime numbers are chosen and are kept secret
 - The prime numbers are multiplied to create n (number that is used as the modulus for encryption and decryption)